-*The 120 hours does not include technical aspects of the practicum requirements such as completing paperwork with the site supervisor and getting the required signatures.
-Nor is the time completing required assignments part of the 120 hours.
+The 120-hour requirement does not include technical aspects of the practicum requirements, such as completing paperwork with the site supervisor, obtaining the required signatures, gaining approval, or time spent completing course assignments.

-It is each student’s responsibility to find, arrange, and complete a satisfactory field experience that fulfills program requirements.
-The practicum coordinator and faculty here to help but the student is ultimately responsible for finding a practicum that will meet his or her particular needs.
-Find a Practicum Site
+It is your responsibility to find, arrange, and complete a field experience that fulfills program requirements.
+The practicum coordinator and faculty will support you throughout this experience.
+However, it is ultimately your responsibility to find a practicum that will meet your particular needs.